iVis-at-Bilkent/pathway-mapper/README.md

 To create a node, drag and drop it from the Node Palette.
 Similarly, to create an interaction, first select an interaction type from the Interaction Palette.
 Then, click on the green circle on top of the source node and drag it to the target node.

-To add a node inside a compound node, you may directly drag it from the palette to the parent compound node.
+To add a node inside a compound node, you may directly drag it from the palette onto the parent compound node.
 Alternatively, you may select the node(s) and then right click on the compound to which you'd like to add the node and choose Add Selected Into This.

 Below is a screenshot showing a sample pathway constructed with PathwayMapper:
 <p align="center">